itsjamiefhill/infra-ds923p-devops/docs/stages-overview.md

    - Create certificates
    - Configure Nomad volumes

+   > **Note for Synology Users**: The Synology version of Nomad does not support the `host` volume type.
+   > Instead of registering volumes with Nomad, the platform creates the appropriate directories
+   > which are then mounted directly in container configurations using Docker volume mounts.

 2. **Core Services Deployment**
    - Deploy Consul for service discovery
    - Deploy Traefik for reverse proxy